 This Journal writing details some of the biochemical workings of the cellular organelle known as the mitochondrion.
 More than one mitochondrion is referred to in the plural, or, mitochondria.
 I’ll use this latter terminology.

-The mitochondria are the organelles in the cellular cytoplasm where oxygen, proteins, carbohydrates, and fats are metabolized via the Kreb’s cycle and the electron transport chain to produce the energy molecule of life known as adenosine triphosphate, or, ATP.
-These 2 biochemical pathways are complicated, but very important, and have resulted in the awarding of some Nobel prizes.
+The mitochondria are the organelles in the cellular cytoplasm where oxygen, proteins, carbohydrates, and fats are metabolized through the umbrella process of oxidative phosphorylation via the Kreb’s cycle and the electron transport chain to produce the energy molecule of life known as adenosine triphosphate, or, ATP.
+These 2 biochemical pathways are moderately complicated, but important enough, and have resulted in the awarding of several Nobel prizes to several great scientists.

 Think of the mitochondria as the energy factories of cellular life.
 Every biochemical process in our cells, and in our lives, is dependent on healthy and robust production of ATP.
 ATP is the central molecule of life energy at the cellular level.
 Mitochondrial health is a cornerstone of good health and vitality.

-Here is a collection of many helpful images of mitochondria.
+Here is a collection of many helpful images of mitochondria to help you visualize this very important hub of life.

 If all of the correct intracellular chemicals are present to assist the Kreb’s cycle and electron transport chain in the production of ATP we can garner a maximum theoretical yield of 38 molecules of ATP per pass through the pathways.
 This number is customarily reduced (in the literature) to 30 molecules of ATP per chain reaction due to mitigating and neutralizing factors at work in the cellular dynamics.